caradryanl/CopyMark/diffusers/README.md

     scripts/exp_sdxl_test.sh
 ```

-## Score Distributions
+## Step 3: Score Distributions

-After getting the thresholds by running baselins on evaluation datasets, we can then visualize the score distribution by running the following command:
+After getting the thresholds by running baselins on evaluation datasets, score distributions can be visualized.
+To reproduce the result in the paper, run the following command:
 ```
-    utils/score_distribution.py
+    python utils/score_distribution.py
 ```

-## Case Studies
+## Step 4: Case Studies

-With the thresholds of GSA on Stable Diffusion v1.5, we can predict the membership of copyright images as the case study in the paper.
-Run the following command:
+With the threshold files of GSA1 and GSA2 on Stable Diffusion v1.5, we can detect whether a batch of copyright images are included in the training dataset of Stable Diffusion v1.5, as we do in the case studies of the paper.
+To reproduce the result, run the following command:
 ```
-    python scripts/run_cases.py
+    python scripts/run_case_studies.py
 ```